antonioguj/bronchinet/README.md

 Before running the scripts, the user needs to prepare the data directory with the following structure:

-    ├── Images                  <- Store CT scans (in dicom or nifti format) ├── Airways                 <- Store reference airway segmentations ├── Lungs (optional)        <- Store lung segmentations │                              (used in options i) mask ground-truth to ROI, and ii) crop images) └── CoarseAirways (optional)<- Store segmentation of trachea and main bronchi (used in option to attach trachea and main bronchi to predictions)
+    ├── Images     <- Store input MRI scans (in dicom or nifti format) └── Labels     <- Store ground-truth MRI scans (in dicom or nifti format)

 ## Prepare Working Directory